gmg20/Assorted/Turnover_Predict/README.txt

 Dataset from:
 Yuan, S., Kroon, B., & Kramer, A. (2021).
 Building prediction models with grouped data: A case study on the prediction of turnover intention.
 Human Resource Management Journal.

+ * IO_Level1_Data contains only level 1 (employee-level) predictors and was used for this analysis
+ * IO_BothLevels contains both level 1 and level 2 (organization level) predictors and was not used

 Parts of SMOTE-related code adapated from: https://rpubs.com/ZardoZ/SMOTE_FRAUD_DETECTION